 The Adult Use of Marijuana Act also permits the commercial sale, manufacture and distribution of cannabis.
 However, anyone selling it in the state must adhere to the laws laid out in the Medicinal and Adult-Use Regulation and Safety Act.
 This set of laws governs commercial cannabis law in the state.

 City and county governments have the right to restrict or even ban cannabis businesses in their area, regardless of California’s overall stance on the matter.
+In November, 2020, just 161 of the state’s municipalities, and only 24 of its 58 counties permit its sale.

 The sale, distribution and testing of cannabis in the state is regulated by the Bureau of Cannabis Control (Department of Consumer Affairs).
 The Department of Food and Agriculture oversees cultivation, and the Department of Public Health is in charge of all commercial manufacturing of the drug.